• Menu

 To fully understand the transmission issues in Nissan Altima, we need to know how CVT works.

 CVT is one of the three types of transmission found in automobiles with the other two being manual and automatic transmissions.
 A CVT has some significant similarities with an automatic transmission.
 This is because, unlike manual transmission, it does not rely on driver input to decide what gear ratio is required.
 This is where their similarities end.
-A CVT is devoid of gears.
-It instead comprises two pulleys of which one is connected to the engine and the other to the wheels.
-A flexible belt connects the two pulleys.

-A continuously variable transmission mechanism is based on the width of these pulleys.
-The amount of power a vehicle need determines the width of the pulleys in CVT.
-When one pulley increases its width, the other pulley reduces, and vice versa.
 Because the pulleys and belts are not fixed, they can produce an endless number of gear ratios, as opposed to an automatic, which has a fixed number of gears.

 What Are The Problems Associated With Transmission In Nissan Altima?